biki96/deepgen/README.md

 ## 🧠 Method
 Our core observation is that a lightweight model, when empowered by synergistic architecture design and data-centric training strategies, can achieve comprehensive capabilities competitive with or even surpassing much larger counterparts.
-To overcome the limitations of lightweight models in semantic understanding and fine-grained control, we introduce **Stacked Channel Bridging (SCB)**, a deep alignment framework that extracts hierarchical features from multiple VLM layers and fuses them with learnable ``think tokens'' to provide the generative backbone with structured, reasoning-rich guidance.
+To overcome the limitations of lightweight models in semantic understanding and fine-grained control, we introduce **Stacked Channel Bridging (SCB)**, a deep alignment framework that extracts hierarchical features from multiple VLM layers and fuses them with learnable "think tokens" to provide the generative backbone with structured, reasoning-rich guidance.
 We further design a data-centric training strategy spanning three progressive stages: (1) **Alignment Pre-training** on large-scale image-text pairs and editing triplets to synchronize VLM and DiT representations, (2) **Joint Supervised Fine-tuning** on a high-quality mixture of generation, editing, and reasoning tasks to foster omni-capabilities, and (3) **Reinforcement Learning with MR-GRPO**, which leverages a mixture of reward functions and supervision signals, resulting in substantial gains in generation quality and alignment with human preferences, while maintaining stable training progress and avoiding visual artifacts.

 <p align="center"><img src="figure/arch.png" width="80%"></p>